 The French data protection authority is called the Commission nationale de l’informatique et des libertés (CNIL) and is vested with the following six main functions:

 CNIL agents can access any corporate premises and request all documents and any useful information or proof that is necessary for the exercise of their duties.
 In the case of investigation, secrecy can only be invoked under very limited circumstances (such as information covered by attorney-client privilege).
 In addition, CNIL agents are now entitled to use fake identities, subject to certain conditions, for the purposes of conducting online inspections.

 The Chairperson of the CNIL is vested with limited enforcement powers, allowing them to:

 The enforcement committee of the CNIL is vested with greater powers, and has the authority to take the following decisions/measures after a procedure that guarantees the right to be heard of the entity against which enforcement action is sought:

 Any sanction can be appealed to the French Supreme Administrative Court within two months of the notification or the publication of the CNIL’s decision.

-In cases of immediate and serious violations of fundamental rights and freedoms, the CNIL chairperson shall refer a request to the competent jurisdiction to order any necessary measure for the security of data.
-It is also entitled to report any violations of the French Data Protection Act to the French prosecutor.
+In cases of immediate and serious violations of fundamental rights and freedoms, the CNIL chairperson shall refer a request to the competent jurisdiction to order any measure necessary for the security of data.
+It may also report any violations of the French Data Protection Act to the public prosecutor.